listenToRipley/angular/README.md

 In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

+Two requirements of all components is they must have a `selector` and `template`.
+Either a `templateUrl` or `template`.
+Template will allow you to write inline html elements.
+Use backticks to allow for js functionality.

 #### CLI Component Creation

 `ng generate component newComponentName`